mozilla/ActiveData/docs/ActiveData Summary 181116.md

     false ?
 0 : 1

 Such code would never be written by a human, but the ActiveData script translator simply compounded parametric code strings to generate code.
 Elasticseach's Painless would recognizing the constant, and reject it.
-I was surprised such a check was added to make Painless *harder* to use.
+I was surprised such a check was added to make Painless *more painful* to use.
 If ActiveData was going to generate Painless, it must also perform constant propagation.
 That's a problem.

 ### Retrospective Tangent